Mary Dee: Career

 After she was recognized by Ebony magazine in their September 1950 issue, Dee gained national attention and her own studio.
 In August 1951, "Studio Dee" was set up by WHOD in the Hill District of Pittsburgh at the corner of Herron and Center Avenues.
 The Hill District was the epicenter of cultural venues in Pittsburgh, featuring a diverse arts environment.
-In its heydey (1920–1960) the area was often called Little Harlem or the "Crossroads to the World", to reflect the wide range of cultural expressions found there.
+In its heyday (1920–1960) the area was often called Little Harlem or the "Crossroads to the World", to reflect the wide range of cultural expressions found there.
 Music was integral to the growth of the arts and Dee was part of the scene.
 Dee took requests from fans who could watch her broadcasting from a storefront window.
 The studio moved into the Pittsburgh Courier building around 1954.
 WHOD was sold in 1955 and the programming changed to a country and western format by the new owners, who renamed the station WAMO in 1956.

 Finding herself without a job, Dee moved her children to Baltimore, and began broadcasting Movin' Around with Mary Dee on WSID.
 In 1958, Dee was offered a show at WHAT radio in Philadelphia.
 She aired a program called Songs of Faith, featuring gospel music, for the next six years, gaining wide popularity.
 She also hosted live gospel music shows and lived in the Strawberry Mansion neighborhood of North Philadelphia.